JungVictor/jungvictor.github.io/doc/implementing-a-constraint.md

 This section will detail how to implement a constraint.

-?> You should read [States & Parameters](states-and-parameters) before reading this section.
+?> You should read [Parameters & States](parameters-and-states) before reading this section.

 ## Parameters